The Sixth Form represents a new beginning. Students, however, continue to benefit from the excellent pastoral care offered at Tring School.

 There are many extra curricular activities including clubs, participation in the school's musical ensembles and dramatic productions and highly successful trips both in the UK and abroad.

-The Head of Sixth Form is ably supported by an Assistant Head of Sixth Form, full time Student Support Manager, part time UCAS Advisor and a part time Administrator.
+The Head of Sixth Form is ably supported by two Assistant Heads of Sixth Form, a full time Student Support Manager, part time UCAS Advisor and a part time Administrator.

 Universities and Colleges Admissions Service Statement